book.rymcg.tech

 Throughout these books, you will find literal command blocks that you should copy and paste to run in your Bash shell.

-Commands that are to be run on your primary workstation are in blue:
+Commands that are to be run on your primary workstation look like this:

 [bash]: Run this on your workstation: